ArturMroz/yy/readme.md

 Or start a REPL session

 ```
 $ ./yy
 ```

 # More features

 - **Two data structures.** YY supports arrays and hashmaps, providing twice as many data structures as Lua.
 - **Very basic data types**.
 YY supports the basic data types of yinteger, string, bool and null.
 And yes, null isn't technically a data type.
 - **Optional semicolons.** YY has taken the modern approach of making semicolons optional, allowing for a cleaner codebase (semicolons are so 1970s anyway).
-- **Garbage collected.** YY's automated memory management, also known as the code-cleaning yoyoi, takes care of freeing up memory so you don't have to.
+- **Garbage collected.** YY's automated memory management, also known as the code-cleaning yeti, takes care of freeing up memory so you don't have to.
 It's like having a furry friend who loves to tidy up after you, without the added hassle of having to feed it.
 - **Not Object-Oriented.** You don't have to wrap your head around inheritance hierarchy if there's no inheritance hierarchy.
 Also, OOP is dead, haven't you heard the news.
 - **No exception handling**.
 No more wrangling with complex error handling mechanisms.
 In YY, you can throw an exception, but there is no mechanism for catching it (we're not half-assing it like Go, with its weird panic-recover mechanism).
 - **Built-in functions.** YY's built-in functions are so reliable, you could trust them with your firstborn child.
 Just kidding, please don't do that.
 - **Partial function application.** Too many arguments to handle?
 Say no more!
 With partial function application, you can create new functions by applying some arguments to an existing function.
-This results in a simpler, more modular code that can be reused and composed more easily.
+This results in a simpler, more modular code that can be composed more easily.
 - **No dependencies.** Unlike your needy ex, YY doesn't rely on anyone else.
 With no bloated third-party libraries weighing it down, YY is as nimble as a young yak frolicking in a field.
 Also, you won't need to worry about some random person in Nebraska giving up on thanklessly maintaining a package you depend on.
 - **Tree walking interpreter.** YY's interpreter may not be the most efficient, but it sure is leisurely.
 Sit back, relax, and let YY take its time to execute your code.
 You deserve a break anyway.

 # FAQ